gov-cy/govcy-design-system-docs/src/components/user_name_and_sign_out.md

 </div>
 ```

-The `User’s name` in this component should contain the name (not the username) of the signed in Ariadni profile account.
+The `User’s name` in this component should contain the name (not the username) of the signed in CY Login profile account.

 ## When to use this component
-Always include this component when the user is signed in with an Ariadni account.
+Always include this component when the user is signed in with an CY Login account.

 ## When not to use this component
 Never use the component when the user is not signed in.